tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 The Dispatcher is

 * First and foremost a cache

 * A reverse proxy

-* A module for the Apache httpd webserver adding AEM related features to the Apache's versatility and working smoothly together with all the other Apache modules (such as SSL or even SSI includes as we will see later)
+* A module for the Apache httpd webserver, adding AEM related features to the Apache's versatility and working smoothly together with all the other Apache modules (such as SSL or even SSI includes as we will see later)

 In the early days of the web, you would expect a few hundred visitors to a site.
-A setup of one Dispatcher, "dispatched" or balanced the load of requests to a number of AEM publish servers and usually was sufficient.
-Thus, the name "Dispatcher".
-Nowadays this setup is not used very frequently.
+A setup of one Dispatcher, "dispatched" or balanced the load of requests to a number of AEM publish servers and that usually was sufficient - thus, the name "Dispatcher".
+Nowadays however, this setup is not used very frequently anylonger.

 We will see different ways of setting up Dispatchers and Publish systems later in this article.
 First let's start with some http caching basics.